PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 Notice for Long-time Projection

-The built-in battery supports approximately 150 mins of projection.
-For long time projection, you are recommended to use AC adapter.
+The built-in battery supports approximately 150 minutes of projection.
+For long-time projection, you are recommended to use the AC adapter.

 When the battery is too weak to stay in operation, the low battery capacity icon ( ) will flash.
-You need to charge the product while the icon showed.
+You need to charge the product while the icon is shown.

 It's normal that the projector will feel warm with continuous use due to its high performance.
-If the projector runs for a long time and over-heated, the High-Temperature icon (A) will appear on the screen.
-The system will automatically enter the standby mode.
+If the projector runs for a long time and overheats, the High-Temperature icon (A) will appear on the screen.
+The system will automatically enter standby mode.

 FCC Compliance Statement:

-This equipment has been tested and found to comply with limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
-These limits are designed to provide reasonable protection against harmful interference in residential installations.
-This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.

 - Reorient or relocate the receiving antenna.